cloudquery/cloudquery/website/pages/blog/how-to-find-cross-account-aws-eventbridge-usage.md

 ## Overview

 Recently, AWS sent out customer notification emails regarding upcoming changes for EventBridge cross account event bus targets.
-In short, Amazon EventBridge today does not require a IAM role when sending events to a cross account event bus target.
+This email was titled `Security posture recommendations for your cross account invocations.` This notification email went to customers who were determined to have one or more impacted resources.

 ## EventBridge Change